jahnvisethjs/aicodegenerator/README.md

 # AI code generator

-code generator that can generate code for the prompt given by user and can validate if the code if right.
-It also generated input if required.
+code generator that can generate code for the prompt given by user and validates if the code is right.
+It also generates input if required